Sakhalin Ainu language: History and present situation

 The Ainu of Sakhalin appear to have been present on Sakhalin relatively early.
 Linguistic evidence shows that proto-Ainu was spoken in southern Sakhalin and northeastern Hokkaido and expanded from this region into the rest of Hokkaido, the Kurils and partially northern Honshu.
 Later Sakhalin Ainu expanded from southern Sakhalin into northern Sakhalin and possibly the Amur region.
 A study by Lee and Hasegawa from the Waseda University using linguistic, archeologic and genetic evidence, found that the Ainu are significantly linked to the Okhotsk culture of northern Hokkaido.

 Oral history records Ainu displacement of a people in central Sakhalin that they called the Tonchi, who, based on toponymic evidence, were Nivkh.

+The earliest attested records of Sakhalin Ainu were several sentences transcribed by the Dutch explorer Maarten Gerritszoon Vries in 1643.
+In 1787, the French explorer Lapérouse recorded 161 Sakhalin Ainu words.

 After World War II, when Sakhalin came under Soviet control, all but 100 of the Ainu living in Sakhalin were deported to Japan.
 The last Ainu household on the island died out in the 1960s.
-The language survived longer in Japan, going extinct in 1994 with the death of Take Asai.
+The language survived longer in Japan, going extinct in 1994 with the death of Tahkonanna.